Two-Factor Authentication (2FA) for Microsoft Teams

 - Add a Policy Name for your Adaptive Authentication Policy.

-- Select your Action for behaviour Change and Challenge Type for user from the Action for behaviour Change Section.
+- Select your Action for behavior Change and Challenge Type for user from the Action for behavior Change Section.

-- Choose Action if number of devices exceeded (This will override your setting for Action for Behaviour Change.)
+- Choose Action if number of devices exceeded (This will override your setting for Action for behavior Change.)

 - Deny : Deny users access to the system